QIICR/QuantitativeReporting/docs/tutorial.md

 ## Load a DICOM Structured Report

 This section will show you how to load a DICOM Structured Report from the Slicer DICOM database and how to load and display the results with Quantitative Reporting.

+## Import your own DICOM dataset into 3D Slicer and load it

+In case that you want to use your own dataset for running this tutorial, you will need to manually import it into 3D Slicer, load it and create a new measurement report in Quantitative Reporting.
+Depending on the size and speed of your internet connection this could take a few minutes.
+Once the DICOM dataset has been imported to 3D Slicer the other steps won't take much time.